mikexliu/stack/README.md

 }
 ```

-Define the container.
-This is the implementation of the actual application and also implements the interface defined.
+Define the `container`.
+This is where the `application` lies.
+It also implements the `interface` defined.
 ```java
 import resources.Container;